kaif21-cmd/JS_/day26.md

   }, 1000);
 }
 ```

-#### The setTimeout function is called inside of a loop that iterates through the elements in the arr array.
+#### Output: 5 5 5 5 5The setTimeout function is called inside of a loop that iterates through the elements in the arr array.
 The setTimeout function will execute its callback function after a delay of 1000 milliseconds.
 However, by the time the delay has elapsed and the callback function is called, the loop will have already completed and the value of i will be 5.
 As a result, the output will be 5 printed five times.